-- 1. Uses of safer chemicals
+- 1. Use of safer chemicals

 - 2. Use of safety equipment

 - 3. Training and informing personnel of the potential hazards.

-It is the responsibility of each contractor to work within these OSHA guidelines and to protect their own personnel.
+It is the responsibility of each contractor to work within these OSHA guidelines and to protect their own personnel and subcontractors under their direct supervision.
 Subcontractors working on the contractor project may be required to provide documentation that they have complied with these OSHA requirements.

-The project superintendent will coordinate all phases of the project and pre-plan for chemical use.
+The Project Superintendent will coordinate all phases of the project and pre-plan for chemical use.
 Subcontractors are responsible for notifying the contractor of any hazardous chemicals, including herbicides, that they may be using on the project that would affect other subcontractors' personnel or the owner operations.
 This will be accomplished through the chemical management system and/or coordinated at weekly subcontractor meetings on the project.